UXPin/adele/README.md

 </a>

-Adele has been started by Marcin Treder (It's me 👋 )- coding designer, designing coder and CEO at UXPin.
-Back in 2010 together with my dear co-founders we've started UXPin with the mission of _merging_ design and development.
+Adele was started by Marcin Treder (that's me 👋 ) - coding designer, designing coder and CEO at UXPin.
+Back in 2010, together with my dear co-founders, we started UXPin with the mission of _merging_ design and development.
 The mission continues to this day!

-UXPin sponsors Adele and my time spent on it and hence the 'by UXPin' in Adele's header.
+UXPin sponsors Adele and my time spent on it, hence the 'by UXPin' in Adele's header.

 If you want to say 'thank you 🙏', simply try our app at [UXPin.com](http://uxpin.com).
 And yes, we're pretty good when it comes to design systems tooling 💥.